TuanAnh0108/QtDesigner---Python-Projects/Journal.md

   - We learn and practice with the lambda and string in python
   - We learn one more way to print variables.

+Feb 17 2020

+  - I made the success criteria for the client
+  - Had a meeting the user to talk about the criteria and their feedbac